 Internet of Things Working Group Chair: Vusthla Sunil Reddy, Apple

-Retail Working Group Chair: Matthew Bright, Thin Film Electronics
+Retail & Payment Working Group Chair: Matthew Bright, Thin Film Electronics

 Matthew Bright is the head of technical marketing at the Thin Film Electronics NFC Innovation Center in San Jose, California.
 Following a vision of ‘building intelligence into everyday things’, he leads customer and partner engagement for a new generation of NFC tags and RF anti-shoplifting labels based on highly scalable printed electronics technology.
 Matthew holds a degree in electrical engineering from the University of Michigan and has extensive experience in semiconductor marketing for mobile applications, including Flash memory, multi-chip modules, and short-range wireless communications.